hechoendrupal/drupalconsole.com/content/docs/en/contributing/documentation.md

 ---
 title: How to translate Drupal Console (app & documentation)
 ---
-# How to translate Drupal Console (app & documentation)

 In order to translate the book, first you need to translate the app strings.
 The book translates itself afterwards with a simple command.